 -HEALTH AND FITNESS:

 We cover the importance of maintaining a good physical fitness program.
 You will participate in a daily aerobic/anaerobic program.
-A fitness test will be administered near the end of training.
-You’ll be required to pass the fitness test to graduate with honors.
-Additionally, you will participate in several outdoor leadership laboratories requiring physical fitness.
+A fitness baseline will be administered at the beginning of training (RCOT excluded) and a fitness diagnostic will be administered near the end of training.
+Failure to attain AF fitness standards will result in a referral training report.
+Additionally, you will participate in several outdoor leadership exercises requiring physical fitness.

 -COMMUNICATION SKILLS (CS):